maheralayoubi/tohsa-front-end/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+an INDEX file, and the sections and folder for fixed data.
+The index file .